Due to Covid-19 we have implemented a few guidelines to help keep everyone safe: COVID-19 Gallery Guidelines

 Janet Crawford welcomes every visitor.
 “Asking questions, being introduced to the artist and discovering some of the technical aspects of creating art are essential to the learning process.
 I like to be a part of that process.”

 The Gallery is open all year round with exhibitions changing every 3–5 weeks.
-Regular hours are: Tuesday to Friday from 10 am–5 pm, Saturday from 10 am - 1 pm or by appointment.
+During the Covid -19 pandemic, our operational hours have been reduced to Thursdays and Fridays from 10 am - 5 pm or by appointment.
 The Gallery is operated by one person and is sometimes closed due to meetings, working off site or running errands.
 Please, if possible, call ahead to ensure that someone will be here when you arrive.

 Establishing Fog Forest Gallery in the heart of an arts community like Sackville was not accidental.
 Sackville is a beautiful historic town nestled on the edge of the world famous Tantramar Marshes at the head of the Bay of Fundy and is home to Mount Allison University.